BorealisAI/advertorch/README.md

 ## Coming Soon

-advertorch is still under active development.
+AdverTorch is still under active development.
 We will add the following features/items down the road:

 * a blog post
 * more examples